alexanderwangus/fbtechstart_clone/README.md

 <div><h1> Spark <img src="Logo.png" height="50"></h1></div><br>
 <h2> Project Synopsis </h2>
-Our project aims to leverage computer science to spark the imagination, instill self-belief and unlock future opportunities for students.
+We believe that a quality education is critical in improving students’ lives. **We want to leverage computer science to spark the imagination, instill self-belief and unlock future opportunities for students.** Techstart has already begun working to address the issues faced by many students by providing VR Classroom Kits, curriculum support, and peer role model connections.
+We hope to further leverage Facebook technologies to create a scalable product that will help bring computer science education to millions of kids and to give them skills that will help carry them through their entire lives.
 <h2> Members </h2>
 <img src="charles_portrait.jpg" height="200"> <br>
 Charles Akin-David <br><br>